sapresiddhesh2023/Biopython-Pipeline-Project_Group2_2026/README.md

 # Biopython-Pipeline-Project_Group2_2026
 In silico identification and functional characterisation of TSA47 from Orientia tsutsugamushi using sequence analysis and homology based annotation.
 This project was performed using Biopython.
+There are majorly 6 steps in the project among which, the most important step is to choose a nucleotide sequence or a protein sequence of choice.
+Fr this project, disease-related protein was therefore chosen as the query sequence.
+Visual Studio Code was used for writing the code with Biopython installed as plugin.